Japanese Kingsville Boxwood Bonsai Tree Care

 Origin: Japan and Taiwan

-Appearance: Japanese Kingsville Boxwood Bonsai is an evergreen shrub with dense canopy of tiny dark green leaves supported by attractive old looking trunk.
+Appearance: Japanese Kingsville Boxwood Bonsai is an evergreen shrub with a dense canopy of tiny dark green leaves supported by an attractive old-looking trunk.
 The bark looks old even when the tree is young.

 Outdoor/Indoor Use: Both.
 This bonsai can be grown indoors or outdoors.